Abhishek N. Kulkarni

 Research

-My research focus is to employ formal methods and logic and game-theory to design trustworthy and cognitively realistic autonomous systems that enables them to exhibit human-like behaviors such as opportunism, deception, and preference-aware planning.
+My currrent research employs formal methods and logic and game-theory to design trustworthy and cognitively realistic autonomous systems that enables them to exhibit human-like behaviors such as opportunism, deception, and preference-aware planning.

 My current projects include: